MightZero/WP-Image-Viewer/readme.txt

 == Translations ==

+This plugin comes with multilingual support for both English and Chinese (Simplified).

+* English (en_US) - Default language
+* Chinese (zh_CN) - 简体中文

-This plugin comes with .pot file in the languages folder, allowing you to translate it into your language.
+The plugin includes .pot file in the languages folder, allowing you to translate it into other languages.
 Please refer to the WordPress documentation for translating plugins.

+== License ==

+This plugin is licensed under the GNU General Public License v2.0 or later.
+A copy of the license can be found in the LICENSE file included with the plugin.